wbotelhos/raty/README.markdown

 # jQuery Raty - A Star Rating Plugin - http://wbotelhos.com/raty

-jQuery Raty is a plugin that generates a customizable star rating automatically.
+jQuery Raty is a plugin that generates a customizable star rating.

 ## License